didimimimi/MovieRama/README.md

 The `ChessboardMainViewModelDelegate` is implemented by the `MovieListViewController`, which the latter defines a specific action by switching on the provided state (enum).
 Internally the view model will call update(state: ChessboardMainStates) in order to notify the view controller about the change and let it handle it however it wants (for example present an alert).

+#### The `MovieListIntents` and `MovieListStates`

+Briefly, the `MovieListIntents` are the following:
+- func searchMovie(text: String): the intent of tapping a character on the search-field.
+- func movieTapped(movie: Movie, indexPath: IndexPath): the intent of tapping a tile in order to see the movie's details.
+The indexPath is the position of the movie in the list.
+- func favoriteTapped(indexPath: IndexPath): the intent of marking a movie as favorite/unfavorite.
+- func favoriteNotSet(error: Error): the intent of not succeeding to mark a movie as favorite/unfavorite (which will lead to an alert, explain pretty soon).
+- func receivedFavoriteFromDetails(indexPath: IndexPath): the intent of succeeding to mark a movie as favorite/unfavorite at the position of indexPath.
+- func scrolledToBottom(): the intent of scrolling to bottom of the list.
+- func refresh(): the intent of swiping to refresh.

+And the `MovieListStates`:
+- case createListState(movies: [Movie]): updates the list, so the view controller will reload its tableview.
+- case appendToListState(movies: [Movie], indexPaths: [IndexPath]): appends movies at the end of the list.
+This occurs when we scroll to the bottom (see intent above).
+The indexPaths help the view controller to insert new rows at those positions.
+- case noMoreMoviesState: reached the bottom and all movies have been loaded, so scroll to bottom won't do anything anymore.
+- case moveToDetailsScreenState(ofMovie: Movie, indexPath: IndexPath): the actual action of going to the movie's details
+- case endRefreshState: removes the laoding indicator
+- case refreshListState(indexPath: IndexPath): refresh rows in order to update the images.
+The images were a huge problem (and still are) because we have to hit the url in order to retrieve them.
+This, of course, has to happen asynchronously, so many photos in the list might have a loading indicator for a bit of time until they get refreshed by this state.
+- case emptyListState(hide: Bool): no lists to load.
+The `hide` flag hides or reveals an empty view above the list.
+- case addLoadingCellState: adds loading cell at the bottom (it's another cell, not a footer because footers are sticky apparently).
+- case errorState(error: Error): error from an api call
+- case reloadCell(indexPath: IndexPath): again reloads a cell but this time for the favorite button.
+- case dummyState: starter state for unit tests.

+## Conclusion
+That is a big part of it all.
+The Unit Tests are not to be explained here since not many were done due to time limitations and complexity (due to asynchronous calls throughout the app).
+If there are any questions or suggestions, feel free to contact me through my email.